sdonlin5/3308-Team-6/README.md

 ## Risks to project completion, possibly including:

--Little experience with frontend languages
+- Little experience with frontend languages

--Lack of upfront resources
+- Lack of upfront resources

--No prior experience working together as a team
+- No prior experience working together as a team

+- No prior experience working on a distributed project

+- Potential misestimation of workload